 As Professor Peter Newman of Murdoch University in Perth put it, in the 1990s Melbourne was marketed as ‘Australia’s freight hub’ while Sydney was marketed as ‘Australia’s international city’.
 It’s no wonder tourists and investors in the 1990s bypassed Melbourne in favour of Sydney as a result!
 Spooked by its apparent success, Sydney in the late 1990s embarked on a programme of motorway building outpacing even Melbourne’s, using freight movement as a pretext.
 But after the 2000 Olympic Games Sydney’s economy slowed instead, and investors turned their attention back to Melbourne.

 The only independent assessment of the freeways-for-freight argument in Melbourne was the Eastern Freeway Review by Professor Bill Russell in the 1990s.
 VicRoads argued that the freeway was needed as a freight route, but Professor Russell (in contrast with most other ‘studies’) examined the evidence.
 He found that, outside peak period, there is relatively little interference to freight across Melbourne, and that freight formed a minority of traffic on the freeway.
-He concluded,
+He concluded, “I am forced to discount this argument as a prime justification for investment in the freeway extension”.

 Recent government policy supports Russell’s findings: that as a practical matter, freeways are about encouraging private car travel more than about freight.
 Infrastructure Australia, which advises the Federal Government on transport funding, is emphatic on this point and no longer accepts freight as a catch-all justification for building roads.